anthonyrisinger/cga/7/cga+13.md

     """GRU cell operating on multivectors.

     Cost comparison:
-    - Traditional GRU: ~200 FLOPs
+    - Traditional GRU: baseline
-    - Geometric GRU: ~800 FLOPs (4× slower)
+    - Geometric GRU: approximately 4× slower

     The geometric structure is preserved but at computational cost.
     """